 AEODRS – Advanced EOD Robotic System

-RE2 is developing the Dismounted Manipulator Capability Module (CM-MAN) for the Advanced Explosive Ordnance Disposal Robotic System (AEODRS) program of record, which is currently in the Engineering and Manufacturing Development Phase.
-The Dismounted CM-MAN weighs approximately 4 pounds but can lift almost 8 pounds at its maximum extension of 24 inches.
+RE2 developed the Dismounted Manipulator Capability Module (CM-MAN) for the Advanced Explosive Ordnance Disposal Robotic System (AEODRS) program of record.
 The CM-MAN contains four independently actuated degrees of freedom, including shoulder yaw and pitch, elbow pitch, and a continuous wrist roll.
 The CM-MAN is designed to be part of a fully modular system.
 Using well-defined mechanical and electrical connections, the CM-MAN will connect and communicate with any compliant mobility platform, visual sensor, and end-effector.
 The CM-MAN can be removed from one platform and attached to another using four standard mounting bolts and an electrical umbilical.
 Similarly, interfaces to the camera mounts and end-effector mounts are also standardized to allow full-system modularity to respond to mission needs.
 The CM-MAN complies with the AEODRS architecture, using communications based on the Joint Architecture for Unmanned Systems (JAUS) over gigabit Ethernet.